Same-sex marriage in Spain: Notable weddings

 Politician Pedro Zerolo was one of the most important LGBT activists in the history of Spain and one of the biggest promoters of extending the right to marriage and adoption to same-sex couples in the country.

 A same-sex marriage between two men, Pedro Díaz and Muño Vandilaz, occurred in Rairiz de Veiga on 16 April 1061.
 They were married by a priest at a small chapel.
 The historic documents about the church wedding were found at the Monastery of San Salvador de Celanova.
 Although not an official same-sex marriage, in 1901 Marcela Gracia Ibeas and Elisa Sanchez Loriga were married at the Igrexa de San Xurxo in A Coruña by Elisa secretly being re-baptized as a man.

 Since its legalization in 2005, couples from across sections of Spanish society have entered into same-sex marriages.
 Within the first year the law received royal assent, Pedro Zerolo, an influential Socialist member of the Madrid City Council, married Jesús Santos in October, and popular television presenter Jesús Vázquez married Roberto Cortés in November.
-In October 2005, Spain's prominent anti-terrorism judge Fernando Grande-Marlaska married his fiancé Gorka Gómez.
-In August 2006, Ourense City Councilor Pepe Araujo, whose party originally opposed the law, married his fiancé Nino Crespo.
+In October 2005, well-known judge Fernando Grande-Marlaska married his fiancé Gorka Gómez.
+In August 2006, Pepe Araujo, a People's Party city councilor in Ourense, married his fiancé Nino Crespo.
 In September 2006, Alberto Linero Marchena and Alberto Sánchez Fernández, both army soldiers assigned to the Morón Air Base near Seville, became Spain's first military personnel to marry under the new law.
-In August 2008, Doña Luisa Isabel Álvarez de Toledo, 21st Duchess of Medina Sidonia and three-time Grandee of Spain (branded the Red Duchess for her socialist activism) became the highest ranking Spanish noble to marry in an articulo mortis (deathbed) wedding to longtime companion Liliana Maria Dahlmann, now the Dowager Duchess of Medina Sidonia by right of her late wife.

-In June 2015, Mayor Javier Maroto of Vitoria-Gasteiz announced his engagement to longtime partner Josema Rodríguez.
-The wedding was held on September 18, 2015 at Vitoria-Gasteiz City Hall.
-Maroto, a member of the conservative People's Party's national board, is known for his views contrary to the stance of his own party pertaining to same-sex marriage in Spain.
-Prime Minister Mariano Rajoy, who had challenged the law approving same-sex marriage when he was opposition leader, attended the wedding celebrations as a guest.
+In June 2015, the Mayor of Vitoria-Gasteiz, Javier Maroto, a member of the conservative People's Party's national board, which initially opposed the legalization of same-sex marriage in Spain, announced his engagement to longtime partner Josema Rodríguez.
+The wedding was held on September 18, 2015 at Vitoria-Gasteiz City Hall, with Prime Minister Mariano Rajoy, who had challenged the law approving same-sex marriage when he was opposition leader, attending the wedding celebrations as a guest.